 There’s plenty of things to do this October in Manchester and the North as the galleries and auditoriums step up and start knocking out some of the year’s best work.

-We say goodbye to Liverpool Biennial 2018 this month, if you’ve still not been you’ll be after our weekend guide.
-But as we say goodbye to the Biennial, we say hello, hello to MIF’s Factory trailblazer, Everything that happened and would happen, a world premiere of Heiner Goebbels new large-scale work.
+We say goodbye to Liverpool Biennial this month, if you’ve still not been you’ll be after our weekend guide.
+But as we say goodbye to the Biennial, we say hello, hello to great new seasons from Contact, RNCM, The Stoller Hall, BBC Philharmonic, Everyman & Playhouse and many more.

 Really, there’s just absolutely loads on this month and you owe it to yourself to get involved.